Noise-induced synchronization in coupled quantum oscillators: Introduction

 \section{Introduction}

 While recovering from an illness in 1665, Christiaan Huygens observed that two identical pendulum clocks, when suspended from a common substantial beam, quickly synchronized with the same periods and amplitudes.~\cite{Huygens:1669aa,Huygens:1673aa,Ellicott:1739aa,Ellicott:1739ab,Airy:1830aa,Newton:1833aa,Korteweg:1906aa,huygens1916oeuvres}.
-He described this intriguing behavior as "an odd sympathy" and concluded that synchronization occurs due to the small vibrations transmitted through the support, which acts as a coupling mechanism between the pendula.
+He described this intriguing behavior as ``an odd sympathy" and concluded that synchronization occurs due to the small vibrations transmitted through the support, which acts as a coupling mechanism between the pendula.
 Over time, these interactions facilitate an exchange of energy that synchronizes their motion.
 He presented these results to the Royal Society using a series of complex geometric arguments to explain the synchronization mechanism\cite{huygens1916oeuvres,Huygens:1673aa}.
+Surprisingly, the problem of precise time-keeping at sea remains a problem even today.
+While current laboratory-based atomic clocks reach an accuracy of 1 part in $10^{18}$ per day, having this standard at sea is made difficult by the spatial and environmental conditions imposed by a marine environment.
+A recent report by Roslund \textit{et al.} indicate an accuracy of about 300ps per day over 20 days on a ship-borne device using the optical transitions of \ce{I2} vapor as their time standard.
+Such precision is needed to achieve nano-second synchronization of clocks for making ultra-precise measurements, sub-meter scale GPS position finding, and long-distance space missions.

 The concept of synchronization has wide-ranging implications across various scientific fields, including the coordination of biological rhythms, the operation of power grids, and the development of synchronized communication systems~\cite{Strogatz:1993aa,Pikovsky:2001aa,Bennett:2002aa,Goychuk:2006aa,Oliveira:2015aa,Pena-Ramirez:2016aa}.
-On the microscopic level, synchronization is crucial for in terms of developing quantum technologies that are robust against environmental effects such as decoherence, as well as in understanding the underlying mechanisms for the transport of quantum excitations in photosynthetic systems in which observed long-lived exciton coherences are linked to vibronic correlation effects.
-The enhanced excitonic coherence has a profound influence on the enhancement of exciton transport and delocalization~\cite{engel2007evidence,panitchayangkoon2010long,chenu2015coherence,scholes2017using,Zhu:2024aa,Du:2021aa}.
+On the microscopic level, synchronization is crucial for developing quantum technologies that are robust against environmental effects such as decoherence \cite{Chegnizadeh:2024aa}, as well as in understanding the underlying mechanisms for the transport of quantum excitations in photosynthetic systems in which observed long-lived exciton coherences are linked to vibronic correlation effects.
+The enhanced excitonic coherence has a profound influence on the enhancement of exciton transport and delocalization~\cite{engel2007evidence,panitchayangkoon2010long,chenu2015coherence,scholes2017using,Zhu:2024aa,Du:2021aa,Olbrich:2011aa,Wang:2015aa}.